 Let Lohrke Law Determine If You Are Eligible For Felony Reduction

-In a single phone consultation, we can tell you what the cost would be and whether you are eligible to reduce a felony conviction to a misdemeanor.
+In a single phone consultation, we can tell you whether you are eligible to reduce a felony conviction to a misdemeanor and what the cost would be.

 This Information is not Legal Advice